w3f/Grants-Program/applications/blockpublisher.md

 To facilitate this, a zero-knowledge proof system will be used.
 In this system, the buyer must prove to the network that they possess the correct password, without revealing the password itself.
 One hash to match the hash stored in blockchain to validate the password is correct.

+Example code of using zero knowledge proof for anonymous voting([an example code.](https://github.com/reaudito/anonymous-account-crates)

 ### Per-Article Fee and Open Access:

 A per-article fee will be chosen from a list of tips provided.
 The money fund for the article will remain in escrow until the price discovery process is complete.
 If the article receives additional money from transaction costs and inflation of token, it will be released from escrow and article is made open access to the public.